5LoveG/EEC-DETR/README.md

 ```bash
 pip install requirements.txt
 ```
+### instructions
-3. Select various model configurations in the `cfg\models` folder for experimental comparison.
+Select various model configurations in the `cfg\models` folder for experimental comparison.
 There are already baseline models and the EEC-DETR model designed by me.
 The `.py` files in the `nn\modules` folder contain various modules, such as `PSCONV`, `WTCONV`, etc. You are supported to create new `.yaml` files in the `cfg\models` folder to freely configure new models.

+### Usage